RafaMadera18/CS_Equipo4/src/MrHotel/README.md

 - [Database](Database/): The database project responsible for schema definition, database connectivity, and entity mapping.

+- [Identity](Identity/): A project that handles user authentication, authorization, and identity management.
+It provides functionality for user registration, login, and role-based access control.

 - [MigrationService](MigrationServiceiService/): A Service managing database schema migrations and updates.

 - [MigrationClient](MigrationServiceiService/Client/): This project interacts with the MigrationService to apply necessary schema changes to the Database.
 It serves as an interface to trigger migrations in Migration Mode.